-- 1. For a loaded output the measurements are observed after an RC filter consisting of a 1 k Ω resistor and a 0.1 μ F capacitor to ground. - 2.
+- 1. For a loaded output the measurements are observed after an RC filter consisting of a 1 kΩ resistor and a 0.01 μF capacitor to ground. - 2.
 These limits define the range of operation for which the part will meet specification. - 3.
 Within the supply range of 4.75 and 5.25 volts, the device operates as a fully calibrated linear accelerometer.
 Beyond these supply limits the device may operate as a linear device but is not guaranteed to be in calibration. - 4.
-The device can measure both + and - acceleration.
+The device can measure both + and acceleration.
 With no input acceleration the output is at midsupply.
 For positive acceleration the output will increase above V{DD}/2 and for negative acceleration the output will decrease below V{DD}/2. - 5.
-Sensitivity limits apply to 0 Hz acceleration. - 6.
-At clock frequency \approx 35 kHz. - 7.
+The device is calibrated at 35g. - 6.
+At clock frequency ≅70 kHz. - 7.
 The digital input pin has an internal pull-down current source to prevent inadvertent self test initiation due to external board level leakages. - 8.
 Time for the output to reach 90% of its final value after a self-test is initiated. - 9.
 Time for amplifiers to recover after an acceleration signal causing them to saturate. - 10.
 Preserves phase margin (60°) to guarantee output amplifier stability. - 11.
 A measure of the device's ability to reject an acceleration applied 90° from the true axis of sensitivity. - 12.
 The Status pin output is not valid following power-up until at least one rising edge has been applied to the self-test pin.
-The Status pin is high whenever the self-test input is high. - 13.
-The Status pin output latches high if the EPROM parity changes to odd.
-The Status pin can be reset by a rising edge on self-test, unless a fault condition continues to exist.
+The Status pin is high whenever the self-test input is high, as a means to check the connectivity of the self-test and Status pins in the application. - 13.
+The Status pin output latches high if a Low Voltage Detection or Clock Frequency failure occurs, or the EPROM parity changes to odd.
+The Status pin can be reset low if the self-test pin is pulsed with a high input for at least 100 μs, unless a fault condition continues to exist.